 Set up a guest key and limits on your Xbox One console

-When no one is signed in on your Xbox One console, you can use a guest key to allow access to content.
+When no one is signed in on your Xbox One console, you can use a guest key to allow access to content, and set parameters around what can be viewed on your Xbox One.

-You can set parameters around what content can be viewed on your Xbox One when no one is signed in.
 To manage these limits, you'll need to create a guest key.
-The guest key is a 6-digit code that you set up on the console.
-Only those who have the guest key can make changes.
+The guest key is a 6-digit code that you set up on the console, and only those who have the guest key can make changes.

 There may be people you want to allow to bypass these limits.
 For example, the house sitter who will be staying in the house while you're on vacation.
-If they do not have their own Xbox Live account, you can leave them the guest key.
+If they don’t have their own Xbox Live account, leave them the guest key.

 Create a guest key